How to apply for a mortgage

 Be accurate.
 Make sure the information on the application form matches the documents you supply.
 For example, don’t round up your salary if the amount on the payslips differ from this figure.

 Provide details of the address of the property, the estate agent and your solicitor.

-These are the basics – some lenders may ask for more paperwork.
-Bear in mind that lenders may have different criteria around income and outgoings.
-Ask your lender or independent mortgage adviser what else you may need.
+These are the basics – some lenders might ask for more paperwork.
+Bear in mind that lenders might have different criteria around income and outgoings.
+Ask your lender or independent mortgage adviser what else you might need.

 How you spend your money